Joao Plata

-Joao Jimmy Plata Cotera ([joˈaw ˈplata]; born March 1, 1992) is an Ecuadorian footballer who plays for Delfín.
+Joao Jimmy Plata Cotera ([joˈaw ˈplata]; born March 1, 1992) is an Ecuadorian footballer who plays as a forward for C.D.
+FAS in the Primera División de Fútbol de El Salvador.

 Club career

 LDU Quito

 Plata began his career in the youth ranks of hometown club Barcelona before joining the Alfaro Moreno Academia in Guayaquil in 2009.
 After impressing at Alfaro Moreno he joined the youth ranks of LDU Quito.

 Plata impressed Liga coach Edgardo Bauza and was called up to the senior side during the Second Stage of the 2010 Serie A season.
 On August 22, 2010 Plata made his professional debut for LDU Quito at Estadio Casa Blanca in a 1–0 victory over Olmedo.
 His debut was considered very promising and Plata became a fixture for the rest of the season.

 On September 18, 2010 Plata scored his first professional goal in a 1–0 victory over ESPOLI.
 This important goal helped Liga consolidate their position at the top of the table.
 Plata ended the season appearing in 7 league matches (starting 5) and scoring one goal as Liga captured the Second Stage of the 2010 Serie A and then defeated Emelec to be declared national champion for the 10th time in the club's history.